xuelinglow/tp/docs/DeveloperGuide.md

 The implementation will include the following key components:

-1. **Parsing User Input**: The application will parse user input to extract values to find the target appointment (NRIC, DATE, START_TIME, END_TIME).
+1. **Parsing User Input**: The application will parse user input to extract values to find the target appointment (NRIC, DATE, START_TIME).
 2. **Executing Mark Queries** The application will search through the list of appointments and identify the target appointment to be marked/unmarked.
 It will then set the mark boolean condition based on the mark/unmark command.
 3. **Appointment Status Updated Results** The appointment will be updated accordingly to show whether it has been marked/unmarked successfully based on color code.

 #### Example Usage Scenario
 1. Context: User wants to mark a specfic appointment as completed.
-2. User Input: The user enters the command 'mark i/T0123456A d/2024-02-20 from/11:00 to/11:30'
+2. User Input: The user enters the command 'mark i/T0123456A d/2024-02-20 from/11:00'

 <puml src="diagrams/MarkApptSequenceDiagram.puml" alt="MarkApptSeqDiag" />

-3. **Parsing**: The application parses the user input and extracts the NRIC (`T0123456A`), date (`2024-02-20`), start time (`11:00`) and end time (`11:30`) criteria for the target appointment.
+3. **Parsing**: The application parses the user input and extracts the NRIC (`T0123456A`), date (`2024-02-20`) and start time (`11:00`) criteria for the target appointment.
-4. **Search Execution**: The application searches through the list of appointments and identifies a target appointment that matches the specified NRIC, date, start time and end time criteria.
+4. **Search Execution**: The application searches through the list of appointments and identifies a target appointment that matches the specified NRIC, date and start time criteria.
 5. **Update Execution**: The application sets the target appointment with a new appointment created that has the new values inputted, in this case mark (true).
 6. **Presentation**: The updated appointment is presented to the user as a message, and the upcoming appointments list is updated as well.